MickCue/sorta/README.md

 SorTA is a powerful TV Show file sorter that will match **Name.s01e01** and sort it into folders based on the Name and Season.

-file.s01e01 will be sorted as follows:
+xyz.s01e01.mp4 will be sorted as follows:

- - TV.name.s01e01 (Removed)
+ - xyz.s01e01.mp4 is cut
- - TV Name (Creates This Folder)
+ - xyz folder created
- - Season 1 (Creates This sub-folder)
+ - Season 1 sub-folder created inside xyz
- - File/Season 1/TV.name.s01e01 (File Dropped Here)
+ - File is pasted into xyz/Season 1/xyz.s01e01.mp4

 ___
 ### Installation